mattering-press/Hear-Here-Spatial-Practices/essays/fariman.md

 I invited two architects to engage with the slides, Mahsa Alami Fariman and Ahmadreza Hakiminejad, both of whom had curated an incredibly moving event in Coventry cathedral, with music, whistling, talks and singing, on ['_Woman_, _Life_, _Freedom_: The _Sounds_ of A Revolution'](https://darkmatter-hub.pubpub.org/pub/olzw3dms/release/4), on 20 May 2023.
 Grappling with what archives carry, as well as body as archive, they instantly connected the carousel of slides and the accompanying text, with the paintings of their architect artist friend Heba Sabboubeh from Palestine, who lives in Coventry.
 Approaching hope and despair together, Heba, Reza and Mahsa produced an art-book \[hosted on this website\], in response to the notion of _House of Hope_.
 This podcast is a discussion of their process of engagement.

-.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/MRH_(3-4)_005.jpg right caption="Nirmal Puwar and Ahmadreza Hakiminejad returning from the archives below the nave of Coventry Cathedral" alt="Nirmal Puwar and Ahmadreza Hakiminejad returning from the archives below the nave of Coventry Cathedral"
+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/podcasts/POD07_Notes_slideshow.jpg right caption="Notes accompanying the slide carousel discussed in the podcast" alt="Notes accompanying the slide carousel discussed in the podcast"

 Middle Eastern inter-generational trauma across time and space layers their responses to the box of slides, providing an alternative archive and alternative index to the archive.
 The podcast conversation picks up on how the House of Hope is one of _Despair_, laden with years of spatial and embodied inter-generational trauma in Palestine.
 Listening to the body as an archive, Heba connects the slides to vivid memories of plants, home, childhood, architecture, and the sound of military boots and stones.
 Heba discusses the buildings in her paintings, the figures of children and elder women who wait for returnees, whilst living in uncertainty.
 Grandmothers, children, paradise and destruction come together to re-situate dreams amongst the violence.
 The podcast discussion moves from the archives to the glass circular structure of the Chapel of Industry, where Heba reads a letter she wrote to her son from living under immediate curfew whilst pregnant.